frappe/frappe/frappe/docs/user/en/bench/resources/background-services.md

 	Werkzeug WSGI server is used and in production, gunicorn (automatically configured in supervisor) is used.

-* Celery Worker Processes
+* Redis Worker Processes

 	* The Celery worker processes execute background jobs in the Frappe system.
 	These processes are automatically started when `bench start` is run and for production are configured in supervisor configuration.

-* Celery Worker Beat Process
+* Scheduler Process

-	* The Celery worker beat process schedules enqeueing of scheduled jobs in the Frappe system.
+	* The Scheduler process schedules enqeueing of scheduled jobs in the Frappe system.
 This process is automatically started when `bench start` is run and for production are configured in supervisor configuration.